30 Best Things to Do in the Bahamas for a Truly Unforgettable Trip

 Dive with sharks in Stuart Cove

-Explore the caves at Lucayan National Park
+Explore caves at Lucayan National Park

-Explore Harbour Island’s pastel wonders
+Check out Harbour Island’s pastel beach

 Pro tip: The island’s Dunmore Town is one of the most picturesque little communities here, where quaint homes painted in varying hues make for a rainbow theme that complements island life perfectly.